zdolin/health-agent-lab/README.md

 # Health Agent Lab

-A multi-agent orchestration prototype using Strands, FastAPI, and AWS Bedrock to simulate clinical reasoning tasks with modular, callable tools.
+An AI multi-agent orchestration prototype using Strands, FastAPI, and AWS Bedrock to simulate clinical reasoning tasks with modular, callable tools.
 Integrates with the [openFDA API](https://open.fda.gov/) for evidence-based medication information.

 ⚠️ **DISCLAIMER**: This is a learning project only.
 This system is not intended to provide medical advice, diagnosis, or treatment.
 Always consult with qualified healthcare professionals for medical decisions.